dprint/dprint-plugin-exec/README.md

 - `<command-name>` - Command to execute.
 - `<command-name>.associations` - File patterns to format with this command.
+  - You may exclude this from one command to make it become the "catch-all"
 - `<command-name>.stdin` - If the text should be provided via stdin (default: `true`)
 - `<command-name>.cwd` - Current working directory to use when launching this command (default: dprint's cwd)